Can you roll over a 401(k) to an IRA while still employed?

 - Increased fees.
 IRA investors may pay more fees than they would in employer-sponsored plans.
 One reason: The range of more sophisticated investment options you may choose can be more expensive than 401(k) investments.
 Your Ameriprise financial advisor can help identify what extra cost a rollover may incur and if the benefits of the rollover justify those additional costs.

-- Can’t take loans from IRAs.
+- Loan availability.
 Your 401(k) may permit you to take out a loan from the account, but this is typically only for active employees.
 And you may have to pay in full any outstanding loan balances when you leave the company.
 You cannot take loans from IRAs.

-With all the different factors at play for individuals, you may still be asking yourself, “can I roll a 401(k) into an IRA?”
-Your Ameriprise financial advisor can help you determine if transferring your 401(k) to an IRA while still employed fits in with your retirement savings plan.
-They can also help determine what investments are appropriate for you if you do decide to roll over your funds.
+With all the different factors at play for individuals, you may still be asking yourself, “can I roll a 401(k) into an IRA while still employed?”
+Your Ameriprise financial advisor can help you determine if such a transfer fits with your retirement savings plan.
+Your advisor can also help determine what investments are appropriate for you if you do decide to roll over your funds.

 Or, request an appointment online to speak with an advisor.